facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 !!! new "New 9.7"

-Specifying snippet lines may not always be as the source could change moving, adding, and/or removing lines.
+Specifying snippet lines may not always be ideal.
+The source could change by moving, adding, and/or removing lines.
 A way around this is to partition a snippet into named sections and then targeting a specific section to be included instead of specific line numbers.